zizitizi/my-devops-Roadmap/Docker/S17dockerstack.md

 1- leave manually ?

+after leave manully with --force it did not return automatically we should user join command again

 2- crash that node or turn off and turn on that node?

+after turn off and turn on node return automatically but leadership not assign again.

 practice4 - what and how is labeling? how can we label workers and masters in docker swarm? wich command is for label node? wich command is for assign service for specific node?